 11. Women Are Inventors Behind The Scenes

+Women’s achievements in technology are worth mentioning.
 Women have been making stunning discoveries and inventions since time immemorial, but they rarely get the credit due to them.
 Mary Anderson invented the windshield wiper in 1903.
 Also, it was women who invented disposable diapers, paper bags, non-reflective glass, the foot-pedal trashcan, and the dishwasher.